VCodecJetPack C++ library

 |---|---|

-Returns: TRUE if the frame was encoded successfully or FALSE if not.
+Returns: TRUE if the frame was processed successfully or FALSE if not.

 setParam method